 Grinning broadly, the six-foot, red-haired evangelist swept into Bresee Hall 211.
 The sign above the door read, "Director of Public Relations."
-For almost a year this had been his office.
+For almost a year, this had been his office.

-Checking quickly with his secretary, the public relations director said good-bye and strode down the hall.
+Checking quickly with his secretary, the public relations director said goodbye and strode down the hall.

 He stopped by the business office to see about his expense account.
 "Hey, Tiger, where are you going?"
 Harry Craddock, business manager, called out.
 They chatted a bit; then Paul McGrady left for his home on the western edge of Oklahoma City.

-The College Men Four had been in Broken Arrow (a suburb of Tulsa, Okla.) on Wednesday night, August 2.
+The College Men Four had been in Broken Arrow (a suburb of Tulsa, OK) on Wednesday night, August 2.
 By Thursday evening, they and the Bethany Nazarene College public relations director were to be in Siloam Springs, Arkansas, for the last night of the Northwest Oklahoma Nazarene District youth camp.

 It was noon Thursday when the youngsters and Paul McGrady left Oklahoma City.
 Up north, in Wichita, Kans., it was being announced that Paul McGrady would be in Dodge City on September 26 for a Sunday school convention.
-At two o'clock they met the quartet in Tulsa.
+At two o'clock, they met the quartet in Tulsa.
 Two of the quartet members, Gene Coburn and Paul King, climbed into the El Camino.
 The two teen-age girls and Paul, Jr., got into the quartet station wagon with Steve Langford and Jim Dillow.

 The youth camp never saw Paul McGrady ...

-Driving through Tulsa on rain-slicked Skelly Bypass (what is now Interstate 44), the occupants of the station wagon watched in horror as the El Camino suddenly skidded across the grass median and into an Illinois car in the south-bound lane.
+Driving through Tulsa on rain-slicked Skelly Bypass (what is now Interstate 44), the occupants of the station wagon watched in horror as the El Camino suddenly skidded across the grass median and into an Illinois car in the southbound lane.
 Five died instantly.

 "We have lost one of our most dynamic evangels," telegraphed Bud Lunn, Nazarene Publishing House manager. . . . [ more ]

-Paul McGrady: The preacher |
+2. McGrady: The preacher |

-|McGrady's growing up years, his dropping out of school, his call to preach and his ministerial training. . . . [ read more ]|
+|McGrady's growing up years, his dropping out of school, his call to preach and his ministerial training. . . . [ more ]|